Taburis/xlib/docs/Statistics/Normal-Models.md

 # Normal Models

-The follow theorems are the mathematical fundation for many models rely on normal distributions.
+The follow theorems are the mathematical foundation for many models rely on normal distributions.
 By the CLT, these models are practically useful in many cases.

-## Mathematical Fundation
+## Mathematical Foundation
 ---
 :::note Theorems:
 Given a random vector $\boldsymbol{X}=(X_1,\dots, X_n)$, then